-The system that, along with the nervous
+The endocrine system is the system that, along with the nervous

 system, functions in the regulation of body activities.
 The nervous

 system acts through electrical impulses and neurotransmitters to cause muscle contraction and glandular secretion.
 The effect is of short